originalfoo/UX2/README.md

 # UX2: Universal Extension Bus

-UX2 is an open source pinout for a board-to-board communication bus, primarily intended for use in digital electronic devices which utilise energy harvesting.

-It is a derivative and extension of the open source [UEXT Bus](https://www.olimex.com/Products/Modules/UEXT/resources/UEXT_rev_B.pdf) by [Olimex](https://www.olimex.com/).
+UX2 is an open source pinout for a board-to-board communication bus; a derivative and extension of the open source [UEXT Bus](https://www.olimex.com/Products/Modules/UEXT/resources/UEXT_rev_B.pdf) by [Olimex](https://www.olimex.com/).

 ## The Pinout